13 Sep Trinitas School of Nursing Program Review

-The College of Saint Elizabeth (CSE) offers an RN to BSN program for Registered Nurses who want to obtain a baccalaureate degree in Nursing.
-The program enhances the leadership skills among students and prepares them in the promotion, maintenance, and restoration of health to patients in various healthcare settings.
+The College of Saint Elizabeth (CSE) offers an RN to BSN program for Registered Nurses who want to obtain a Baccalaureate in Nursing.
+The program enhances the leadership skills of students and prepares them for the promotion, maintenance, and restoration of health to patients in various healthcare settings.

-Although the full-time study is available on the student’s academic needs, the RN to BSN program is usually offered on a part-time basis.
+Although full-time study is available according to the student’s academic needs, the RN to BSN program is usually offered on a part-time plan.
 Most courses are scheduled in a seven-week session and classes are held once a week.
 The program comes in an accelerated format.
 Thus, it requires independent work outside the classroom.
-Clinical training and classroom instruction are selected by students with the help of the faculty to meet their professional and educational needs.
-Typically, a candidate for the RN to BSN degree must attend at the College of Saint Elizabeth for three years.
+Clinical training and classroom instruction are selected with the help of the faculty to meet their professional and educational needs.
+Typically, a candidate for the RN to BSN degree must attend the College of Saint Elizabeth for three years.

-The RN to BSN program is committed to critical inquiry, and it strives to develop ethical and just relations while promoting nurses as full partners in the healthcare system.
-It also fosters a caring, and personal environment wherein students learn and develop their leadership abilities.
-Graduates of the program will be able to integrate knowledge from liberal arts and sciences to professional practice while demonstrating global awareness and sensitive behaviors.
-They will also be able to use inter-professional and intra-professional methods in delivering safe and efficient patient care.
-Most importantly, graduates will become professional nurse generalists and leaders who can provide a sound basis for potential graduate studies in nursing.
+The RN to BSN program is committed to critical inquiry and strives to develop ethical and just relations while promoting nurses to be full partners in the healthcare system.
+It fosters a caring and personal environment wherein students learn and develop their leadership abilities.
+Graduates will be able to integrate knowledge from the liberal arts and sciences into professional practice while demonstrating global awareness and sensitive behaviors.
+They will be able to use inter-professional and intra-professional methods in delivering safe and efficient patient care.
+Most importantly, graduates will become professional nurse generalists and leaders who provide a sound basis for potential graduate studies in nursing.

 Master of Science in Nursing

-The Master of Science in Nursing program is for BSN degree holders who want to advance their education to a graduate level.
-The program is consist of 37 credits and students will choose their area of specialization.
+The Master of Science in Nursing program is for BSN degree holders who want to advance their education to the graduate level.
+The program consists of 37 credits and students will choose their areas of specialization.
 The Master of Science in Nursing program presents a multidisciplinary core with two clinical practicum courses and advanced study in nursing education.
 Graduates will become experts in their chosen fields and can assume leadership roles or positions in various healthcare settings like hospitals, clinics, nursing homes, and many others.
-Moreover, students planning to gain admission to the Master of Science in Nursing have to transfer their credits and have it evaluated by the College of Saint Elizabeth.
-The school requires the applicants to carry a GPA of at least 3.0 on a scale of 4.0.
+Students planning to gain admission to the Master of Science in Nursing must transfer their credits and have them evaluated by the College of Saint Elizabeth.
+The school requires applicants to carry a GPA of at least 3.0 on a scale of 4.0.

 Non-Nursing Baccalaureate Degree to MSN Program

-The non-nursing baccalaureate degree to MSN program is designed for individuals with a bachelor’s degree from a non-nursing field wanting to become a Registered Nurse and eventually earn a Master’s of Science in Nursing degree.
-Students in the program will gain a Bachelor of Science in Nursing degree and will take another coursework to achieve a Master’s of Science in Nursing in their chosen area of specialization.
+The non-nursing Baccalaureate to MSN program is designed for individuals with a bachelor’s degree from a non-nursing fieldwho want to become a Registered Nurse and eventually earn a Master’s of Science in Nursing.
+Students will earn a Bachelor of Science in Nursing degree and take other coursework to achieve a Master’s of Science in Nursing in their chosen areas of specialization.

-Interested applicants have to be a baccalaureate degree holder in any field from an accredited college or university.
-They have to possess a cumulative GPA of 3.0 or higher in their bachelor’s program and must have a grade of B in the first two CSE undergraduate courses.
+Interested applicants must be a Baccalaureate degree holders in any field from an accredited college or university.
+They must possess a cumulative GPA of 3.0 or higher in their bBchelor’s program and have a grade of B in the first two CSE undergraduate courses.
 Students must also pass the pre-admission interview, health requirements, and criminal background check.
-Upon completing the BSN coursework, graduates must pass the licensing exam and become a Registered Nurse in New Jersey so they can apply and gain admission to the MSN program.
+Upon completing the BSN coursework, graduates are required to pass the licensing exam to become a Registered Nurse in New Jersey so they can apply and gain admission to the MSN program.